ues-io/uesio/README.md

 cd ./libs/uesioapps/crm && ../../../apps/cli/bin/run deploy
 ```

 Remark.
 The `uesio` lib under `uesioapps` does not need to be deployed.
-The backend is direclty accessing the related files part of that lib.
+The backend is directly accessing the related files part of that lib.

 # Set up SSL